ikr/ikr.su/src/resume.md

 - 10/2000 — 09/2001 | Programmer at Auktion24 Development (Novosibirsk)

-> The company which developed the very 1st version of ricardo.ch.
+> The company which developed the 1st version of ricardo.ch.
 After the Ricardo part had been sold, and the new product WeTellYou.com had failed to grow, almost all engineers (about 60) were fired.
 Was among the few who were asked to stay to “keep the lights on”.

 > Tech: Java, Linux, Apache JServ, XSLT, Oracle, Java RMI